Lottery: Payment of prizes

-Winnings (in the U.S.) are not necessarily paid out in a lump sum, contrary to the expectation of many lottery participants.
+Winnings are not necessarily paid out in a lump sum, contrary to the expectation of many lottery participants.
 In certain countries, mainly the U.S., the winner gets to choose between an annuity payment and a one-time payment.
 The one-time payment (cash or lump sum) is a "smaller" amount than the advertised (annuity) jackpot, having regard to the time value of money, even before applying any income taxes to which the prize is subject.
 While withholdings vary by jurisdiction and how winnings are invested, it is suggested that a winner who chooses lump sum expects to pocket 1/3 of the advertised jackpot at the end of the tax year.
 Therefore, a winner of a $90m jackpot who chooses cash can expect $30m net after filing income tax document(s) for the year in which the jackpot was won.

 Lottery annuities are often for a period from 20 to 30 years.
 Some U.S. lottery games, especially those offering a "lifetime" prize, do not offer a lump-sum option.
 According to some experts, choosing the annuity is better than opting for the lump-sum, especially for those who lack investment experience.
+However, many winners choose lump sum, since they believe they can get a better rate of return on their investment elsewhere.

 In some online lotteries, the annual payments are only $25,000, with a balloon payment in the final year.
 This type of installment payment is often made through investment in government-backed securities.
 Online lotteries pay the winners through their insurance backup.
-However, many winners choose lump sum, since they believe they can get a better rate of return on their investment elsewhere.

 In some countries, lottery winnings are not subject to personal income tax, so there are no tax consequences to consider in choosing a payment option.
 In France, Canada, Australia, Germany, Ireland, Italy, New Zealand, Finland, and the United Kingdom, all prizes are immediately paid out as one lump sum, tax-free to the winner.
 In Liechtenstein, all winnings are tax-free and the winner may opt to receive a lump sum or an annuity with regard to the jackpot prizes.

 In the US, federal courts have consistently held that lump sum payments received from third parties in exchange for the rights to lottery annuities are not capital assets for tax purpose.
 Rather, the lump sum is subject to ordinary income tax treatment.

 Some people hire a third party to cash the lottery ticket for them.
 This can be done to avoid paying income taxes, hide the winnings from being seized for child support, or for money laundering of profits from illegal activity; some jurisdictions investigate overly frequent "winners" and may freeze payments to prevent these abuses.

 In jurisdictions where public disclosure is required for winners to claim their prizes, some winners may hire an attorney to set up a blind trust for them so they can claim their prize and remain anonymous.
 This is done so that winners can avoid scams, jealousy, and other disadvantages that can come with winning a lottery jackpot.